mgoellnitz/coremedia-commerce-mock/README.md

 to check if other parts are set up correctly.

-So the code part of this repository is no full CoreMedia LiveContext 3 integration but leaves out the presenation layer in the commerce system and parts of its CoreMedia LiveContext 3 counterpart, since these - Adapter and at least a Theme
+So the code part of this repository is no full CoreMedia LiveContext 3 integration but leaves out the presentation layer in the commerce system and parts of its CoreMedia LiveContext 3 counterpart, since these - Adapter and at least a Theme
 - have to be implemented following the details of your custom commerce system which can't be impemented generically but just described in the Wiki.